-Bridgeville, Delaware: World Champion Punkin ChunkinUsing homemade launchers, pumpkins are fired nearly a mile at an annual competition.
+Bridgeville, Delaware: World Champion Punkin ChunkinUsing homemade launchers, pumpkins are fired nearly a mile.
+Annual competition since 1986.
+Closed by legal issues in 2014 and '15, but scheduled to return in Nov.
+2016.

 Visitor Tips and News About World Champion Punkin Chunkin